deborahbpc/Code-challenges/README.md

 # Code Challenges (and interview questions)

 This repo was created so I could keep track of the challenges I've taken and solved while studying different tools and languages.
-It can also work as a piece of portfolio, so my code and logic can be seen for whoever might be interested.
+It can also work as a piece of portfolio, so my code and logic can be seen by anyone who might be interested.
 Last but not least, it can be a code challenge database for those willing to study as well.

 ## Structure